labsyspharm/HTA-MELATLAS-1/index.md

 adjacent tissue and spread to distant sites.
-We use highly multiplexed tissue imaging, spatial statistics, and machine learning to identify cell types and states underlying morphological features of known diagnostic and prognostic significance in colorectal cancer.
+We use highly multiplexed tissue imaging, spatial statistics, and machine learning to identify cell types and states underlying morphological features of known diagnostic and prognostic significance in melanoma.
 This includes the tumor invasive margin, where tumor, normal, and immune cells compete and were diverse immunosuppressive environments are found.